hashicorp/nomad/website/source/docs/agent/configuration/telemetry.html.md

 - `backwards_compatible_metrics` `(bool: false)` - Specifies if Nomad should
-  publish metrics that are backwards compatible with versions below 0.7, as post version 0.7, Nomad emits tagged metrics. and all new metrics will only be added to tagged metrics.
+  publish metrics that are backwards compatible with versions below 0.7, as post version 0.7, Nomad emits tagged metrics.
+All new metrics will only be added to tagged metrics.
 Note that this option is used to transition monitoring to tagged metrics and will eventually be deprecated.